+** Note: Special (blinky) modes in order: 18 Hz strobe, police strobe, bike strobe, 2 sec beacon, 10 sec beacon

 Configuration UI Operation

 For Ramping, hold the button for 8 seconds, and for Mode Sets, hold the button for 3.2 seconds to activate the main Configuration UI settings.
 The light blinks 2 times quickly, and once slowly to indicate Configuration UI mode is active.
 As listed below, you can change or leave any of these settings – there’s no need to set each one.
 Clicks choose the value for each setting, and each click will blink the light to acknowledge the click.
 If you disable Ramping, then the next setting will be #2 under Mode Sets, and vice versa.
-If no clicks are entered in 3.5 seconds, the light jumps to the next configuration setting indicated by 2 quick blinks and slow of the number for what setting it is (ex: 3 slow blinks means the 3rd setting).
+If no clicks are entered in 3.5 seconds, the light jumps to the next configuration setting indicated by 2 quick blinks and slow blinks of the number for what setting it is (ex: 3 slow blinks means the 3rd setting).
 You can bypass the timeout by doing a press&hold to skip to the next setting.
 If you continue to hold it, it will exit configuration UI settings mode altogether, indicated by 4 quick blinks.

 For thermal stepdown, the main LEDs will go to max output, if you click in under 5 secs, the set temperature will be unaffected, but more than 5 secs, the current temperature reading will be recorded as the new temperature to use for the stepdown – be sure you set it high enough – light should be hot enough to barely hold, or even hotter.
 Factory default temperature is 55C, but calibration will vary from unit to unit.
 When timed stepdown is chosen, it will blink, prompting to enter the choice of time, 1-7 clicks as described below.